AbsoluteRivers/Farm-Game-DevLog/devlog.md

 ### Progress
   - Learn shaders to create different displays for NPC sprites
-  - Understood that script for shaders function differently, more akin to JavaScript or TypeScript
+  - Understood that script for shaders function differently, more akin to JavaScript or TypeScript language
   - Created UI indication for when NPC is interactable
-    *Note: tried doing some basics of the script for the NPC interactable component*
+    *Note: tried doing some basics of the script for the NPC interactable component without help from tutorial*
   - Learned how to access and use the Godot Asset Library
   - Used add-on plugin Dialogue Manager by nathanhoad from Godot Asset library
+  - Learn creating dialogues with help of DialogueManager plugin